mondaycom/storybook-addon-playground/README.md

 };
 ```

-### Render a story including the playground in the sidebar
+Set up the playground environment in your Storybook stories:

-Create a story with the following content:

 ```js
 import { withPlayground } from "storybook-addon-playground";